 Bob and I had paused for coffee at a Barcelona cafe.
-We had just left the Norwegian victims at the police station, along with all the other stolen-iPhone victims who wouldn’t be allowed to file a police report.
+We had just left the Norwegian victims at the police station, along with all the other stolen-iPhone and other smartphone theft victims who wouldn’t be allowed to file a police report.
 Revived, we paid and got up to leave.

 Bob immediately spotted three boys hovering on the perimeter of the cafe.
 They did not have any pickpocket’s “tools,” like a jacket, cardboard sheet, newspaper, messenger bag, or even a hat.
 It’s hard to say what made us suspect these boys out of the hundreds of people in the vicinity.
 We had not been observing them.
 We simply saw them as suspects immediately.
 Just experience, I guess.